agrc/atlas/README.md

 npm install
 ```

-Duplicate the `.env.local.sample` file and rename it as `.env.local` and update the properties with your data
+Duplicate the `.env` file and rename it as `.env.local` and update the properties with your data

 ### Step 2 - Develop & Test

 Execute `npm start` to start a web server and view the website

-Open [`src/App.js`](src/App.js) to view the development version of the app.
+Open [`src/App.jsx`](src/App.jsx) to view the development version of the app.

 Build an awesome app.

-Execute `npm test` to run tests
+Run `npm test` to run the unit tests

+Run `npm run cypress:run` to run the functional tests

+Run `npm run format` to format the code

+Run `npm run lint` to lint the code

 ### Step 3 - Optimize